EoghannIrving/playlist-pilot/README.md

 For additional details see [Docs/contributing.md](Docs/contributing.md) and the other documents in the [Docs](Docs/) directory.
 See the [ROADMAP](ROADMAP.md) for future plans and open issues.

+## Security

+Please report security issues by following the process in [SECURITY.md](.github/SECURITY.md).

 ## License

 Playlist Pilot is released under the terms of the [GNU GPLv3](LICENSE).